agile-ts/documentation/docs/packages/core/api/collection/Introduction.md

 Since the expected Group value isn't cached in the `value` property but in the `output` property.
-That is due the fact that the `value` property represents the actual value of the Group and is used to keep track of the `itemKeys` that the Group represents.
+That is due the fact that the `value` property represents the actual value of the Group and is used to keep track of the `item keys` that the Group represents.
 The Group `output` is the cached values for the Items the Group represents.
 ```ts
 MY_GROUP.value; // Returns [1, 20, 5]